 It's all about light!
 The word "photography" literally means "drawing with light", and there are a multitude of accessories that can help you control and shape the light you draw with, from powerful flashguns and LED panels to inexpensive reflectors and softboxes.
+For portrait photographers, wedding and event photographers and videographers, a good light (or set of lights) is the best camera accessory to get next.
 Get thinking creatively about light and you'll be amazed what a difference it makes to your images.
 Here are a few accessories to get you going.

 16. Nissin Di700A + Air 1